flowfree/secure-url-shortener/README.md

         npx prisma migrate dev

     This command will create the SQLite database and apply the DB migrations.
-Note that it is `npx` instead of `npm`.
+Note that the command is `npx` instead of `npm`.

-1. Run the server
+1. Run the dev server:

         npm run dev